siddharthpangotra/4ML/README.md

 # 4ML
-This repository is created to build projects based on machine learning and AI
+This repository is created to share data for practice on ML based projects.
+The solution files are also provided along<br>
+## ClassificationProblems